ipld/ipld/selectors/example-selectors.md

 to the Selector schema:

 - we will disregard all 'rename' shortenings specified by the schema;
-- and we will use type names (snakeCase'd) for union discriminators, instead of the shorter keys specified in the schema for those unions.
+- and we will use type names for union discriminators, instead of the shorter keys specified in the schema for those unions.

 Therefore, note that the *real* serialized selectors will be significantly terser!